iPhone Not Connecting to Wi-Fi After iOS 26 Update? 9 Solutions

 Turn On Airplane Mode

-Wi-Fi password changes may also lead to the iPhone not connecting to Wi-Fi issues.
-Try to forget the Wi-Fi network and reconnect it.
+Changes to your Wi-Fi password may also cause your iPhone to be unable to connect.
+Try forgetting the Wi-Fi network and reconnecting to it.

 Here is how to forget a Wi-Fi network: